 The series is also known as The Great Jang Geum.
-About 500 years ago during the time of Chosun Dynasty, Korea boasted a rigidly hierarchical and male dominated social structure.
+About 500 years ago during the time of the Chosun Dynasty, Korea boasted a rigidly hierarchical and male-dominated social structure.

 Secret Investigation Record is based on cases detailed in the Annals of Joseon History with a bizarre twist; these incidents incorporate mysterious, supernatural elements that cannot be explained through science.

-A surgeon treats a mysterious patient who has a human-shaped tumor in his head, only to discover himself time-travelling to the year 1861.
+A surgeon treats a mysterious patient who has a human-shaped tumor in his head, only to discover himself time-traveling to the year 1861.
 (Source: IMDb)

 He is later ordered by his father to kill the person he loves, he defies his father’s orders to murder the daughter and travels between his love for his prey and his fealty towards his father.
 (Source: MyDramaList)

-While going through the struggles, he met Dam Yeo Wool who is a master of martial arts and archery at young age and then, they both fall in love with each other.
+While going through the struggles, he met Dam Yeo Wool who is a master of martial arts and archery at a young age, and then, they both fall in love with each other.
 (Source: DramaWiki)

 The three-arc historical action-romance drama, in which warriors and spies step back and forth along borders, follows Crown Prince So Hyeon, his two bodyguards, Heo Seung Po and An Min Seo, as well as Park Dal Hyang, a yangban come warrior who has everything going for him, including personality and looks, even though he comes from a poor family.